Makktu/FlashTextV2/README.md

 ### Thur 10 October 2024

-- Get screen orientation working.
+Got screen orientation working.
+Responds to live user choice.
+No longer locked to a Settings choice.
+(Give user option to control it from a setting in final version?)

+### Mon 14 October 2024

 - Get Modal Settings working and talking to the app and vice versa.
 - Bonus: get Themes working, at least as a rough draft.